 There is unseen help.
 When your goal is detailed and clear, the help stays on task with maximum efficiency.

-To learn how and why to make it clear, read The Jackrabbit Factor (free).
-If you already have, then it’s time for the next step.
-Let me help you activate that ‘unseen help’, so you can proceed with confidence that you’re not going it alone.
+To learn how and why to make it clear, join me in the Rare Faith Foundations Course (free).
+If you’re ready to take it to the next level, then it’s time for Mindset Mastery.
+Let me walk you through an experiment where you will begin to experience that ‘unseen help’, so you can proceed with confidence that you’re not going it alone.
 Originally published August 19, 2011